How Discord underlies the Noise Resilience of Quantum Illumination: The Role of Discord

-\textbf{The Role of Discord.} Formally, the discord of the signal-idler system, denoted as $\delta(A|B)$, quantifies the discrepancy between two types of correlations~\cite{Modi2011}.
-The first type is the quantum mutual information $I(A:B)$ which accounts for the total correlations between the two systems $A$ and $B$.
+Formally, the discord of the signal-idler system, denoted as $\delta(A|B)$, quantifies the discrepancy between two types of correlations~\cite{Modi2011}.
+The first type is the quantum mutual information $I(A,B)$ which accounts for the total correlations between the two systems $A$ and $B$.
 The second type, denoted by $J(A|B)$, quantifies the classical correlations and equals the maximal entropic reduction of system $A$ under positive operator-value measure (POVM) measurements $\{\Pi_b\}$ on system $B$.
 Explicitly, this is defined by optimizing over all POVMs as $J(A|B) = S(A) - \min_{\{\Pi_b\}}\sum p_b S(A|b)$, where $S(A)$ is the von Neumann entropy of system $A$ and $S(A|b)$ is the entropy of system $A$ given the outcome $b$, achieved with probability $p_b$.
-Thus, discord is defined by $\delta(A|B)=I(A:B)-J(A|B)$, therefore catching the quantum type of the bipartite correlations.
+The discord $\delta(A|B)=I(A,B)-J(A|B)$ between $A$ and $B$ captures the discrepancy between the two measures.

-As we have previously said, quantum illumination is able to work thanks to the discord $\delta(A|B)$ present in the separable state $\rho^{(0)}_{AB}$, which is the effective state responsible for sensing the target according to the equivalent quantum circuit in Fig.~\ref{Discord_schematic}.
-However, in order to explicitly prove the role of discord as a physical resource for quantum illumination, we need to establish a direct connection between discord and the quantum advantage $\Delta I$ for the resolution of the target.
+As aforementioned, quantum illumination can operate when $\rho^{(0)}_{AB}$ (the state that is responsible for sensing the target according to the equivalent quantum circuit in Fig.~\ref{Discord_schematic}) - contains discord but no entanglement.
+In order to convince ourselves that this is more than just coincidental, we need to establish a quantitative relation between the discord that persists after noise injection, and the quantum advantage $\Delta I$.
+To do this, we draw inspiration from the concept of `discord consumption' that was used to highlight how discord can be interpreted as a resource that can be accessed via coherent interactions.